 Object Name Scope Notes Bid Request Object required Top-level object.
 Impression Object required At least one impression object is required in a bid request object.
 Banner Object required for banner impressions A banner object typically describes an ad opportunity for banner, rich media or in-banner video inventory.
 IMPORTANT: An impression object must include a banner or a video object, but it may include both.
 In most cases, only one object type will be included (depending on whether the ad opportunity is for banner or in-stream video inventory).
 However, some publisher implementations may represent the same impression as both banner and video inventory.
 In this case, the inventory is represented by both a banner and a video object.
 It is expected that each bid within a response will only pertain to one object type (i.e., the bid response should either be for the inventory described by the banner object or the video object, not both).
 Video Object required for video impressions A video object typically describes an ad opportunity for in-stream video inventory (including linear pre-roll, mid-roll and post-roll, and non-linear overlays).
 Please note, in-banner video is typically represented by the banner object.
 IMPORTANT: An impression object must include a banner or a video object, but it may include both.
 In most cases, only one object type will be included (depending on whether the ad opportunity is for banner or in-stream video inventory).
 However, some publisher implementations may represent the same impression as both banner and video inventory.
 In this case, the inventory is represented by both a banner and a video object.
 It is expected that each bid within a response will only pertain to one object type (i.e., the bid response should either be for the inventory described by the banner object or the video object, not both).
 Site Object recommended for websites Either a site or app object may be included - not both.
 Neither is required.
 App Object recommended for native apps Either a site or app object may be included - not both.
 Neither is required.
 Content Object recommended This object describes the content of a site or app, depending on which object it is embedded in.
 Device Object recommended This object describes the device the ad impression will be delivered to (e.g., mobile phone, computer, set top box, etc.) and its capabilities (e.g., flash support).
 User Object recommended This object describes the user, and may include unique identifiers for the user.
 Publisher Object optional This object describes the publisher of a site or app, depending on which object it is embedded in.
-Producer Object optional This object describes the content of a site or app, depending on which object its parent is embedded in.
+Producer Object optional This object describes the producer of content object, which might be different from the publisher of the content of the page.
+This object is useful in the case of syndicated content, such as embedded videos, for example.
 Geo Object optional Depending on the parent object, this object describes the current geographic location of the device (e.g., based on IP address or GPS), or it may describe the home geo of the user (e.g., based on registration data).
 Data Object optional The data object is a child of the user object and describes a data source.
 Once segment objects are embedded, data about the user may be passed to bidders.
-Segment Object optional The segment object is a child of the data object, and describes data segments applicable to the user for the given data provider.